farukalamai/farukalamai/README.md

 - 📫 How to reach me **mdfarukt222@gmail.com**

+AI Technologies:

+🚀 GPT-3 / GPT-4 / Langchain: AI Chatbots, content generation, and data scraping bot, integrations into websites and applications

+🚀 Proficient programming skills: I possess advanced proficiency in Python and have hands-on experience with various libraries and frameworks such as TensorFlow, PyTorch, and Scikit-Learn.

+🚀 In-depth understanding of machine learning concepts: I have a strong grasp of fundamental machine learning principles, including supervised and unsupervised learning, deep learning, reinforcement learning, and more.

+🚀 Expertise in data preprocessing and feature engineering: I excel in tasks like data cleaning, transforming data, and selecting and engineering features, which are vital components in constructing effective machine learning models.

+🚀 Cloud Services - working with cloud platforms like AWS, Google Cloud, and Microsoft Azure to seamlessly integrate and deploy solutions at scale.

+🚀 Web Scraping Expertise:
+Over the course of three years, I have honed my skills in web scraping, data mining, web crawling, and data extraction using Python.
+I am well-versed in handling proxies, bypassing anti-bot protection, and solving captchas.
+My proficiency extends to scraping dynamic (JS/Ajax) websites, login-required sites, and IP blocking sites.
+Furthermore, I can deliver the scraped data in various formats, including CSV, XLSX (Excel or Google Sheets), JSON, MongoDB, or any other desired database format.

 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="https://linkedin.com/in/farukalampro" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="farukalampro" height="30" width="40" /></a>